 Examples: Cloudflare Content Delivery Network

-Rather than using the foundational services listed above directly, you might choose to use software services that are themselves built on them instead.
+Rather than using the foundational services listed above directly, you might choose to use software services that are themselves combined these into a more polished, fully features offering.
 These come in a range of categories, but they’re often referred to as X as a service, where X is a particular piece of software you might otherwise run yourself.

 Examples: Syseleven Managed Kubernetes, Google App Engine

-Managed WordPress hosting covers hosting where you pay to have a WordPress instance run for you, and backups of data to be handled, but you are not responsible for maintaining it yourself.
+You can think of Managed WordPress hosting as a more focussed offering to “Platform-as-a-service”.
+You pay to have a WordPress instance run for you, and backups of data to be handled, and you are not responsible for maintaining it yourself, but still benefit from being able to use a well known open source content management system for publishing online.
 If it helps you can think of this as “WordPress as a service” – you pay for someone else to provide a managed WordPress that you use to reach users.

 Examples: Pantheon WordPress Hosting, 34SP WordPress Hosting